29 Commando Regiment RA

 Sergeant Les Hehir died when a a US Marine Corps CH-46 Sea Knight helicopter crashed south of the Kuwait border with US and UK personnel aboard; there were no survivors.
 Eight personnel from 3 Commando Brigade died in the accident, along with four US aircrew.
 [Source: MOD]

-Lance Bombardier Richard Odams, born in West Hartlepool Durham, was killed in a boating accident whilst serving with 8 Bty.Sources AFM ROH Commando Gunner website CVA Forum message in his name
+Lance Bombardier Richard Odams, born in West Hartlepool Durham, died in a boating accident whilst serving with 8 Bty.Sources AFM ROH Commando Gunner website CVA Forum message in his name

 Trooper Adrian Powell died in a road traffic collision whilst serving with the SAS.
 He had previously served with 7 and 148 Btys. of 29 Commando Regt.
 RA, and 7 RHA.
 He died when the vehicle in which he was travelling overturned while on way to training exercises near Nairobi in Kenya.